Peter Boyle: 1972–1995: Character actor roles

 In October 1990, Boyle suffered a near-fatal stroke that rendered him completely speechless and immobile for nearly six months.
 After recovering, he went on to win an Emmy Award in 1996 as Outstanding Guest Actor in a Drama Series for his appearance on The X-Files.
 In the episode, "Clyde Bruckman's Final Repose", he played an insurance salesman who could see selected things in the near future, particularly others' deaths.
+Bruckman was named after a real person, also named Clyde Bruckman, who was a comedy director and writer who had worked with Buster Keaton, Laurel and Hardy and The Three Stooges among others.
 Boyle also guest-starred in two episodes as Bill Church Sr. in Lois and Clark: The New Adventures of Superman.
 He appears in Sony Music's unaired Roger Waters music video "Three Wishes" (1992) as a scruffy genie in a dirty coat and red scarf, who tries to tempt Waters at a desert diner.

+1996–2005: Everybody Loves Raymond

 Boyle played Frank Barone in the CBS sitcom Everybody Loves Raymond, which aired from 1996 to 2005.
 He was nominated for an Emmy seven times for this role and never won, though fellow co-stars Brad Garrett, Ray Romano, Patricia Heaton, and Doris Roberts won at least one Emmy each for their performances.

 In 1999, he had a heart attack on the set of Everybody Loves Raymond.
 He soon regained his health and returned to the series.
 After the incident, Boyle was drawn back to his Catholic faith and resumed attending Mass.

 In 2001, he appeared in the film Monster's Ball as the bigoted father of Billy Bob Thornton's character.
 Introduced by comedian Carlos Mencia as "the most honest man in show business", Boyle made guest appearances on three episodes of the Comedy Central program Mind of Mencia, one of which was shown as a tribute in a segment made before Boyle's death, in which he read hate mail, explained the "hidden meanings" behind bumper stickers, and occasionally told Mencia how he felt about him.

 Starting in late 2005, Boyle and former television wife Doris Roberts appeared in television commercials for the 75th anniversary of Alka-Seltzer, reprising the famous line, "I can't believe I ate that whole thing!"
 Although this quote has entered into popular culture, it is often misquoted as, "...the whole thing."
 Boyle was in all three of The Santa Clause films.
 In the original, he plays Scott Calvin's boss Mr. Whittle.
 In the sequels, he plays Father Time.